State Reform School for Boys: Government response and legislative recommendations

 In the months after the fire little changed in the day-to-day operations of the institution.
 The farm recently being transferred back to the board of trustees provided work for a good number of boys during the summer months.
 Two contracts were signed, one for chair seating and one for shoe making allowing for productive work to continue in the workshops.
 During this time the Sunday school services were held at the Town Hall in Westborough due to the extensive damage to the chapel.
 Most of the services were conducted by clergy and devoted women in the town of Westborough for the boys of the main building as well as the nursery.

-Reorganization to the cottage system 1860–72
+Reimagining reform: the cottage system (1860–1872)

+With the destruction of three-quarters of the building by fire in 1859, the legislature had the task of deciding what to do with the reform school.
+With the recommendations of the governor and of a committee formed, the legislature in 1860 appropriated money to build 3 houses and make renovations to the remaining structure as deemed necessary for a new classification system (Resolves 1860, chapters 48 and 128).
+Additionally, some laws were added to address better governance of the institution as requested by the Trustees.